dpackardphys/gold_orbit_firelight/README.md

 *Group members: Karina Alvarez, Douglas Packard, Karan Shah*

+## Introduction
+We decided to do our first data analysis project on mental health as a broad topic.
+We chose to study mental health due to its importance in society overall, and for  people as individuals.
+As residents of the Chicago area, we were particularly interested in seeing what the data says about the socio-economic environment which has shaped our lives.

 ## Research Questions to Answer
 1. What can the data tell us mental health in Chicago?
 2. What does the data tell us about school and community safety in Chicago?